Field narrows for next Bank of England chief

 Turner, a former management consultant, took over as FSA chairman at the height of the financial crisis, and has heavily criticized banks’ past practices.
 But he lacks significant experience of monetary policy.

-Other candidates who have been mentioned are Canada’s central bank governor, Mark Carney - despite his having ruled himself out - and Terry Burns, chairman of Santander’s (SAN.MC) British unit.
+Other candidates who have been mentioned are Canada’s central bank governor, Mark Carney - despite his having ruled himself out - John Vickers, a former BoE chief economist who led a government review into banking reform, and Terry Burns, chairman of Santander’s (SAN.MC) British unit.

 Australian central bank chief Glenn Stevens was approached too, according to one British newspaper on Sunday, but an Australian source with direct knowledge of the situation subsequently denied this to Reuters.